Sundin/sundin.github.io/_drafts/a-successful-testing-strategy.md

 categories:
 ---

 Today we will a closer look at the testing pyramid and see how we can transform that into a concrete strategy for how to write your tests.
+While the terminology I use is not exactly the same as the one used by Mike Cohn in the original testing pyramid, the core concepts remain the same – a strong foundation of unit tests, complemented with a sufficient number of component tests and sprinkled with a few end-to-end tests as a last line of defense.

 ## Types of tests